satellite-image-deep-learning/techniques/README.md

 * [leafmap-streamlit](https://github.com/giswqs/leafmap-streamlit) -> various examples showing how to use streamlit to: create a 3D map using Kepler.gl, create a heat map, display a GeoJSON file on a map, and add a colorbar or change the basemap on a map
 * [geemap-apps](https://github.com/giswqs/geemap-apps) -> build a multi-page Earth Engine App using streamlit and geemap
 * [streamlit-geospatial](https://github.com/giswqs/streamlit-geospatial) -> A multi-page streamlit app for geospatial
+* [geospatial-apps](https://github.com/giswqs/geospatial-apps) -> A collection of streamlit web apps for geospatial applications
 * [BirdsPyView](https://github.com/rjtavares/BirdsPyView) -> convert images to top-down view and get coordinates of objects
 * [Build a useful web application in Python: Geolocating Photos](https://medium.com/spatial-data-science/build-a-useful-web-application-in-python-geolocating-photos-186122de1968) -> Step by Step tutorial using Streamlit, Exif, and Pandas
 * [Wild fire detection app](https://github.com/yueureka/WildFireDetection)